What Is a Highly Sensitive Person (HSP)?

 The highs of life can bring more joyful experiences and happiness than someone who is not an HSP.
 Finding ways to cope with the stress when it does come can be helpful for those with sensitive personalities.

-Add positivity – if the HSP knows that they are going to have a highly-stimulating day, which they cannot avoid, they can make sure they dedicate some time to doing an activity that they enjoy, so that the stress does not become overwhelming.
+If the HSP knows that they are going to have a highly stimulating day, which they cannot avoid, they can make sure they dedicate some time to doing an activity that they enjoy, so that the stress does not become overwhelming.

 This can even include simple rest breaks of not doing anything, so that the person has time to recharge.